Treefrog/Handbook/Manual/Exempted.md

 ### Non-Exempt

-Non-exempt frogs are those frogs who hold positions that are different than the above and generally non-supervisory or managerial in nature.
+Non-exempt frogs are those frogs who hold positions that are different than the above and that are generally non-supervisory or managerial in nature.
 Examples of such positions include but are not limited to:

 * Executive Assistant
 * Recruiting Coordinator